Tuesday, September 23, 2025

 Fresh Cut Fries

 On my first return visit to Art’s I was immediately greeted by Alex like I was a longtime customer.
 We hit it off like we had known each other forever.
-Actually we know a lot of the same people as Chicago really is the world’s largest neighborhood.
+Actually we know some of the same people as Chicago really is the world’s largest neighborhood.
 Alex grew up on the Northwest Side where his grandma ran a Greek bakery and grocery store called Hellenic located at 6056 W. Diversey.
 It was there where he would develop a passion for cooking as he often helped her in the kitchen.
 For my first meal here I had to try the skirt steak sandwich that helped put the previous iteration of Art’s on the map back when it first opened in 1967.
 I wrote a post about it in 2018.
 Honestly I’m not a big steak sandwich guy but the skirt steak at Art’s swayed me a little more towards their side.
 It was more tender than I remember most steak sandwiches to be and had a nice hot/cold element going for it with the lettuce, tomato, and grilled onions.
 The bread isn’t a typical Turano roll either so that was nice.
 It’s tough to go wrong with any of Alex’s sandwich creations - every one I’ve tried has been super satisfying.

 Skirt Steak Sandwich at Art's Drive-In